peteryzhang6/The-Law-of-One/Density/2nd Density.md

 13.18: Picture, if you will, the difference between first-vibrational mineral or water life and the lower second-density beings which begin to move about within and upon its being.
 This movement is the characteristic of second density, the striving towards light and growth.

 13.19: A very simplistic example of second-density growth striving towards light is that of the leaf striving towards the source of light.

+19.14: Then we have second-density beings who have primarily motivation towards service to self and possibly a little bit of service to others with respect to their immediate families going into third density and carrying this bias with them but being in a position now where this bias will slowly be modified to one which is aimed toward a social complex and then ultimately toward union with the all.

+19.15: Then the newest third-density beings who’ve just made the transition from second are still strongly biased towards self-service.
+There must be many other mechanisms to create an awareness of the possibility of service to others.
+I’m wondering about the mechanism and I am wondering when the split takes place where the entity is able to continue on the road towards service to self that will eventually take him to fourth or fifth density.
+I would assume that an entity can continue— can start, say, in second density with service totally to self and continue right on through and just stay on what we would call the path of service to self and never ever be pulled over.
+Is this correct?
+- I am Ra.
+This is incorrect.
+The second-density concept of serving self includes the serving of those associated with tribe or pack.
+This is not seen in second density as separation of self and other-self.
+All is seen as self since in some forms of second-density entities, if the tribe or pack becomes weakened, so does the entity within the tribe or pack.
+- The new or initial third-density entity has this innocent, shall we say, bias or distortion towards viewing those in the family, the society, as you would call, perhaps, country, as self.
+Thus though a distortion not helpful for progress in third density, it is without polarity.
+- **The break becomes apparent when the entity perceives other-selves as other-selves and consciously determines to manipulate other-selves for the benefit of the self.
+This is the beginning of the road of which you speak.**
 # Entities
 9.14: The second density is the density of the higher plant life and animal life which exists without the upward drive towards the infinite.
 These second-density beings are of an octave of consciousness just as you find various orientations of consciousness among the conscious entities of your vibration.